Jesus Heals a Girl Age 12 and a Woman Sick 12 Years

 The other woman, the one with the issue of blood, represents the other kingdom, the northern kingdom.
 She receives power from Jesus because the northern kingdom represents political power.
 This woman touches the hem of Jesus’ garment, likely following David’s cutting off of Saul’s hem in the cave.

-In the case of the woman with blood, Jesus makes a spectical of finding the woman in the crowd.
-His actions are quite specifically directed at the lost nature of the northern kingdom of ancient Israel.
+In the case of the woman with blood, Jesus makes a spectacle of finding the woman in the crowd.
+His actions are quite specifically directed at the lost nature of the lost tribes of ancient Israel.
 That kingdom cannot be found except by searching for the ones who have received power from Jesus.
 This includes political power, like David gained when he cut Saul’s hem, but also Spiritual power.

 A Jesus based measure of 12 years

 When Jesus was 12 years old, he too was involved in a prophetic, parable, story.
 In that case he went up to Jerusalem at a feast and then remained behind in Jerusalem while his family returned home.
 Jesus’ life is itself following the original chronology of the Bible and this "age 12 ascension" is seen in the historical chronology as Enoch’s ascension.
 This happened in year 4270 AA, and it can be used as an alternative measure of the number of days in 12 years.

 In the case of the girl and the woman their sicknesses are in their 12th year.
 Recorded simply as age 12, or 12 years.
 These allow for a shorter rendering as we learn from Jesus’ age 12 visit to Jerusalem.